fishcus/KAP-manual/en/driver/kyligence_odbc_win.en.md

    During the installation of Kyligence ODBC Driver, Microsoft VC++ will be installed first and redistributable is already embedded in the installation package.
 If Microsoft Visual C++ 2015 is already installed on your machine, this step will be skipped.

-2. A running KAP server
+2. A running Kyligence Enterprise server

-   Kyligence ODBC Driver will connect to a KAP server to verify whether the connection works, so make sure the KAP is running properly.
+   Kyligence ODBC Driver will connect to a Kyligence Enterprise server to verify whether the connection works, so make sure the Kyligence Enterprise is running properly.

 ## Installation